2.18. Import Products

 Supplier Reference in Importing

-If the products of the store have the Supplier References specified you can use such parameter as an identifier during importing.
-It can be possible in the latest updated version of Store Manager for Prestashop (from v.188.8.131.529 and higher).
+If the products of the store have the Supplier References specified, you can use an identifier during importing.
+It can be possible in the latest updated version of Store Manager for Prestashop (from v.18.104.22.1689 and higher).

 Make sure all necessary data is properly selected in the file before running import process.
 Go through the import steps to the assignment stage.